node-muneem/anumargak/README.md

 The handler should accept: request, response, and store. *request._path.params* is an object of path parameters.

 Lookup method also save _path, _queryStr, and _hashStr in request object to save re-effort of spliting them. *_path* is an object with two properties: url, params.

+## lookupWithEvents(request, response, store)

+save as above but raises events

 ## count